 The 2nd Annual Swordfish Cup, a tournament with a popular 24-hour format, will be held July 25th-26th, 2020.
 Anglers around the world will be eligible to compete in their respective time zones.
 This sport-fishing contest is being presented by Fly Zone Fishing and RJ Boyle Studio.

-“We’re excited to announce this new tournament catering to the growing legion of broadbill enthusiasts,” says Robert “Fly” Navarro, president of Fly Zone Fishing.
+““We’re excited to announce this new tournament catering to the growing legion of broadbill enthusiasts,” says Robert “Fly” Navarro, president of Fly Zone Fishing.
 “We already heard from multiple teams and I expect to see some hefty entries hoisted to the scales.
 The popularity of swordfish has exploded in recent years and this tournament is designed to showcase this incredible fishery to the world.
 We’ll be doing live updates every three hours on FaceBook and giving away some cool prizes donated by our sponsors for those watching the feeds.”

 Contestants may only use conventional rods and reels, including electric reels mounted on rods.
 Hand gear, bandit gear and hydraulic reels are not permitted.
 Harpoons may be used to boat the fish, however.
 In the event of a tie, the first eligible fish boated shall be declared the winner.

 Weigh-ins will be conducted at approved scales certified by governmental authorities within the last year.
-Fishing hours will be from 8 am on Saturday, July 27 until 8 am on Sunday, July 28, in each local time zone.
+Fishing hours will be from 8 am on Saturday, July 25 until 8 am on Sunday, July 26, in each local time zone.
 Continuous video verification of the gaffing and boating of the fish with a GPS date and time stamp will be required to prove the catch was made during the specified tournament hours.
 The winning angler and/or team member may also be required to take a polygraph test to ensure compliance.